 What business problem can a blockchain PoC solve for me?

-As you’ve probably noticed blockchain implementation use cases gravitate towards streamlining processes by removing unnecessary intermediaries, repetitive actions and towards automating transactions.
+As you’ve probably noticed, blockchain implementation use cases gravitate towards automating transactions and streamlining processes by removing unnecessary intermediaries and repetitive actions.
 In the long run, the blockchain PoC you have built must bring more value to your customers.

 Velvetech has significant experience in blockchain and smart contract development.
-Let us know if you need help answering these questions and defining the optimal use case for developing a blockchain PoC.
+Let us know if you need help answering these questions and defining the optimal use case for developing a blockchain proof of concept.